 You must have a licence issued by ESV to work in Victoria.

 While you may be qualified in your home country, those qualifications must be assessed by Trades Recognition Australia (TRA) or their nominated training providers before an application can be lodged with ESV.
 ESV does not assess overseas qualifications.

-More information is available on the TRA website or contact TRA on 1300 360 992.
+More information is available online at TRA or contact TRA on 1300 360 992.